 | Sprint Releases | Development | No support | No | varies |

-After regular support ends, critical security updates can be obtained via the paid ELTS programme .
-This is relevant for legacy systems that cannot be migrated promptly.
+Once regular support ends, you can still get critical security updates through the paid ELTS programme .
+This matters for legacy systems that can't be migrated straight away.

 Update Categories